 Kapruka tip: Some of the Sri Lankan souvenirs at the departure lounge are really overpriced.
 Suggest you shop for your Sri Lankan souvenirs at Lakpahana as the prices there are reasonable and controlled.

-Guide to Duty-free: Transit| Arrivals
+Guide to Duty-free: Transit | Arrivals

 Once customs stamp your visa at the immigration passport counter, you have a choice of shopping for duty-free items within your duty-free allocation.
 The duty-free area is easy to find, as this will be the area you will walk into after immigration formalities are fulfilled.
-Of course, the duty-free shops at the transit/arrival lounge of the Bandaranaike International Airport have an extensive range of well-known brands of liquor, hi-fi equipment, watches, cameras, perfumes, cosmetics and electrical appliances and more.
+Of course, the duty-free shops at the transit/arrival lounge of the Bandaranaike International Airport have an extensive range of well-known brands of liquor, hi-fi equipment, watches, cameras, perfumes, cosmetics electrical appliances, and more.
 Of course, for most, their favourite buys are purchasing liquor brands and electronics.

 As far as promotions go, at the Sri Lanka duty-free, they have quite a few.
 To avail duty-free promotions, you could browse the Sri Lanka duty-free website.